 - Red Band or Route 2 Maxi Taxis travel the eastern route from Port of Spain to as far east as Sangre Grande.
 The hub is based at City Gate, South Quay, Port of Spain and fares range from TT$3 to TT$8

-- Green Band Maxi Taxis ply the Port of Spain to Chaguanas route and some cover other areas in Central Trinidad.
-Based at City Gate, this service costs TT$5.
+- Green Band Maxi Taxis ply the Port of Spain to Chaguanas route including Curepe to Chaguanas in Central Trinidad and as far as San Fernando in twelve seater Maxi Taxi

-- Black Band Maxi Taxis cover the southern parts of the island and from Chaguanas travel to Princes Town.
+- Black Band Maxi Taxis cover the southern parts of the island from San Fernando to Princes Town (onward to Mayaro).

-- Brown Band Maxi Taxis operate between San Fernando and communities on the southwest of the island.
+- Brown Band Maxi taxis operate between San Fernando and Communities such as Point Fortin, Cedros and Siparia on the southwest of the island.

 - Blue Band Maxi Taxis cover the island of Tobago.